Year 5 2024 - 2025

 Reading Books

-Reading Books must be in school every Tuesday and Thursday.
+Reading Books must be in school every Tuesday and Friday.
 Reading records must be signed and dated in order for us to change books.
 Please note, any books that are not signed will not be changed.
 A record of all books issued, including when changed, is kept to help us monitor reading progression.

 Homework